 Eat plenty of fruit and vegetables because these provide vitamins and minerals, as well as fibre, which helps digestion and can help prevent constipation.

-Eat at least five portions of a variety of fruit and vegetables every day – these can be fresh, frozen, canned, dried or juiced.
+Eat at least 5 portions of a variety of fruit and vegetables every day – these can include fresh, frozen, canned, dried or juiced.
 Always wash fresh fruit and vegetables carefully.

 Starchy foods (carbohydrates) in pregnancy

-Starchy foods are an important source of energy, some vitamins and fibre, and help fill you up without containing too many calories.
+Starchy foods are an important source of energy, some vitamins and fibre, and help you to feel full without containing too many calories.
 They include bread, potatoes, breakfast cereals, rice, pasta, noodles, maize, millet, oats, yams and cornmeal.
 If you are having chips, go for oven chips lower in fat and salt.

-These foods should make up just over a third of the food you eat.
-Instead of refined starchy (white) food, choose wholegrain or higher fibre options such as whole wheat pasta, brown rice or simply leaving the skins on potatoes.
+These foods should make up just over a 3rd of the food you eat.
+Instead of refined starchy (white) food, choose wholegrain or higher-fibre options such as wholewheat pasta, brown rice or simply leaving the skins on potatoes.

 Protein in pregnancy

-Eat some protein foods every day.
+Eat some protein-rich foods every day.
 Sources of protein include: